Starfish and the Spider, an early take on decentralization

 Well defined and communicated rules for value-based partner engagements are:

-Rule 1: Market sizing is a precondition
+Rule 1: Target Market Sizing is a precondition

 Rule 2: Fair process & tools for decentralized organizations

-- Video conferencing with Zoom is the cornerstone of an effective decentralized organization
+- Video conferencing with Zoom is the cornerstone

 - Meetings are pre-planned, No decisions are made last minute.